Droitwich Water Tower: Recent history

 In 2015 proposals were made to create a parkland named after and inspired by the water tower to serve an adjacent 250-house development.
 This would have provided 7.5 hectare of green space, a fruit orchard, natural meadows and a zipwire.
 A series of grassed mounds would lead from the tower to make a feature out of its height.

 The land adjacent to the tower was identified in the 2016 South Worcestershire Development plan as suitable for development into 765 new homes and a 200-unit care home, plus shops, leisure and community facilities.
 However, the plan noted that any development should not impact on the prominent setting of the water tower.
+The estate, named Yew Tree Village, was completed by December 2023 around the tower, which now stands adjacent to houses on Dove Crescent.